stefsmeets/lines/readme.md

 ## GUI

-On Windows, a GUI is available, and is accessible via the lines_bg.bat file after installation.
+On Windows, a GUI for the background subtraction is available.
+It is accessible via the `lines_bg.bat` file  in the `bin` directory or by typing `lines gui`.

 Pressing run opens an instance of lines where the background can be modified.
 By closing the plot window, and the corrected and background patterns will be written.

 ![gui](https://cloud.githubusercontent.com/assets/873520/14958063/029e912e-1089-11e6-9ffc-976ddbf1f992.png)